na-na-hi/renget/archive/pmdg_clover_minor_personalities.md

 >Should any harm come to Wooper, Squishy will go absolutely berserk, attacking his enemy even after they are knocked out.
 Will even revive someone that hurt Wooper just so he can knock them out again.
 >Very slow at getting around, any exploration with Squishy is bound to take longer than usual
 >Due to his lack of legs, is nearly incapable of dodging attacks
+>On adventures, he wears a Fierce Bandanna around his neck
 >Holds a lifelong obsession over the old stories about humans, having spent many years searching for one

 #####Berry